benoitvallon/react-native-nw-react-calculator/README.md

 - Make the Website App Isomorphic/Universal

+## Thank you Robert for your awesome design

+I want to thank Robert O'Dowd who kindly authorized me the reuse his very beautiful design.
+The original design made by Robert was part of his project called "Simplifycation" visible [here](https://dribbble.com/shots/1973851-Simplifycation).

 # How to build/run the projects

 ## General requirements before running any specific projects